 Health and lifestyle

-- Do some light physical activity or exercise, such as walking.
+- Do some light physical activity or exercise, like walking.
 As well as lowering stress, it has overall health benefits.

 - Try to rest where you can and avoid booking in too many activities.
 It’s OK to lie on the couch, take a break and slow things down.

-- Do some activities that distract or engage you, such as reading a magazine or book, watching your favourite TV show, baking, painting or something else you enjoy.
+- Do some activities that distract or engage you, like reading a magazine or book, watching your favourite TV show, baking, painting or something else you enjoy.

 - Try to take pressure off yourself to be perfect.
 Accept that you’re doing the best you can.
 Try not to worry if things aren’t quite the way you want them to be – for example, if your house is messy.